imoliamedia/Imolia-Desktop-Customization-Tool/docs/WIDGET_DEVELOPMENT.md

 2. Implement your widget as described in this guide.
 3. Ensure the main widget class is aliased as `Widget`.
 4. Restart the Imolia Desktop Customizer application.

-# Comprehensive Widget Development Guide for Imolia Desktop Customization Tool

-## Introduction
-This guide reflects the current state of widget development for the Imolia Desktop Customization Tool, updated based on our experiences with various widgets including the Clock, System Monitor, Google Calendar, Modern Todo, and Pomodoro Timer.

 ## 12. Handling Dependencies
 - List all dependencies at the top of your widget file in a comment block.